3 Key Principles of Diet Planning Everyone Ought To Know

 Calories in = Calories out.

-It does not matter how many "healthy" or "unhealthy" foods you eat- if you eat more calories than you can burn, your body will gain weight.
-If you burn more calories than you eat, you will lose weight, at least in the short term.
+Following this logic, it does not matter how many "healthy" or "unhealthy" foods you eat- if you eat more calories than you can burn, your body will gain weight.
+If you burn more calories than you eat, you will lose weight.

-Prolonged caloric restriction is unsustainable and will ultimately lead to a malnutrition, muscle breakdown and a decrease in your metabolism.
+3. Prolonged caloric restriction is unsustainable and will ultimately lead to malnutrition, muscle breakdown and a decrease in your metabolism.

-Total calories is important, but theres more to the equation.
+So while total calorie consumption is important, there's definitely more to the equation.

-2. FOODS CAN BE CLASSIFIED INTO ONE OF THREE CATEGORIES
+PRINCIPLE OF DIET PLANNING#2: FOODS CAN BE CLASSIFIED INTO 1 OF 3 CATEGORIES

 The next contributor to successful dieting is paying attention to your macronutrient intake.

 As we mentioned before, a balanced diet has an adequate proportion of the three major macronutrients: Proteins, Carbohydrates, and Fats.